Summary-Source Proposition-level Alignment: Task, Datasets and Supervised Baseline: Alignment Methods and Evaluation

 \subsection{\infounit-level Results}

-The alignment methods are evaluated by the same character-level Jaccard similarity, which was used for evaluating the crowdsourcing annotations (\sect \ref{subsec_eval}).
-In addition, a \textit{Coverage} measure was added to assess the rate of true predicted summary \infounit s.
-The methods are evaluated against the expert annotation as well as against our crowdsourced dataset, as shown in Table \ref{tab_baseline}.
+The alignment methods are evaluated using the same character-level Jaccard similarity, which was used for evaluating the crowdsourcing annotations (Eq. \ref{eq_jac}).
+Here, we define recall ($R_{0.25}$), precision ($P_{0.25}$) and F-1 ($F_1$), where a predicted and a gold alignment are considered matching if they yield a Jaccard score surpassing the threshold $t=0.25$ for the \infounit~pairs in both summary and document sides.
+In addition, since alignment may be utilized eventually to compose a summary, the requirement of finding \textit{all} aligned document \infounit s for each summary \infounit, as measured by $R_{0.25}$, might be superfluous.
+To that end, a \textit{Coverage} ($Cov_{0.25}$) measure was added, measuring the proportion of summary \infounit s covered by at least one aligned pair.
+Respectively, an $F_{1,cov}$ balances between $Prec_{0.25}$ and $Cov_{0.25}$.
+The methods are evaluated against our gold dev and test datasets, as in Table \ref{tab_baseline}.

-The \super$_{IU}$ model outperforms the two other baselines.
-First, the simpler ROUGE-based baseline, a variant of prior alignment methods mentioned earlier, cannot identify similar paraphrases which is a required ability for our dataset and will be discussed deeply in the following subsection.
-Second, Sim-Ensemble model, which was partly trained or tuned on the generic NLI and text similarity data, was not sufficient for \infounit~alignment, suggesting its elevated complexity as a research task.